 The hormone serotonin helps us relax and boosts our mood.
-Tryptophan is an amino acid which helps boost the production of serotonin and induces sleep*.
-Research (2) suggests that when tryptophan levels are low it can lead to anxiety and irritability.
+Tryptophan is an amino acid which helps boost the production of serotonin and may help improve sleep.* Research (2) suggests that when tryptophan levels are low it can lead to irritability.
 Top superfoods rich in Tryptophan are bananas, yogurt, honey, walnuts, chocolate, turkey and pumpkin seeds.

 Foods Rich in Omega-3